-Figure 9-17: ACEmanager: Services > Email (SMTP)
+Figure 9-20: ACEmanager: Services > Email (SMTP)

 Field Description

 General

 SMTP Server Specify the IP address or Fully Qualified Domain Name (FQDN) of the SMTP server to use. • d.d.d.d = IP Address • name = domain name (maximum: 40 characters)

 Port Server port (Default is 25.)

 Encryption method Default port

 SSL 465

 StartTLS 587

-From Email Address Sets the email address from which the SMTP message is being sent. • email = email address (maximum: 30 characters)

-Field Description User Name (optional) Specifies the username to use when authenticating with the server Password (optional) Sets the password to use when authenticating the email account (SMTPFROM) with the server (SMTPADDR). • pw = password Note: The email server used for the relay may require a user name or password.
+Field Description From Email Address Sets the email address from which the SMTP message is being sent. • email = email address (maximum: 30 characters) User Name (optional) Specifies the username to use when authenticating with the server Password (optional) Sets the password to use when authenticating the email account (SMTPFROM) with the server (SMTPADDR). • pw = password Note: The email server used for the relay may require a user name or password. - The email content accertain the relay may require a accir name or paccinora.
 Message Subject Allows configuration of the default Subject to use if one is not specified in the message by providing a "Subject: xxx" line as the initial message line. • subject = message subject Quick Test After completing the other fields on this screen, click the Quick Test button to send a test email.
 The status of the test appears in the Test status field.
 Quick Test Destination Enter the email address you want the test email sent to.
 Test status After you press the Quick Test button, the status of the email test appears in this field.
-SSL/TLS Encryption Choose the encryption method: None-No encryption is used (default) SSL-Use a secure connection directly StartTLS-Transforms an non-secure connection to a secure one For SSL and StartTLS default ports, see Port on page 260.
+SSL/TLS Encryption Choose the encryption method: None-No encryption is used (default) SSL-Use a secure connection directly StartTLS-Transforms an non-secure connection to a secure one For SSL and StartTLS default ports, see Port on page 266.
 Verify Peer Certificate Choose whether or not to use a peer certificate Disable-No certificate is used (default) Enable-Verifies that the server name used for the connection matches the name and alternative names in the certificate loaded using the Load Trusted CA Certificate field.